gtvr/gtvr.github.io/_includes/tabs/club.md

 ### Meeting Times

-Usually Wednesday from 6:30pm in the Glenn-Towers Connector.
+Tuesdays from 7:30pm in the Glenn-Towers Connector.

 ### Mailing List